mountaineerbr/shellChatGPT/README.md

     My text prompt. | path/to the file.jpg

-Multiple images and audio files may be appended the the prompt in this way!
+Multiple images and audio files may be appended the prompt in this way!

 ### File Picker and Shell Dump

-The `/pick` command opens a file picker (usually a command-line file manager).
-The selected file's path will be appended to the current prompt in editing mode.
+The `/pick` command opens a file picker (command-line or GUI file manager).
+The selected file's path is then appended to the current prompt.

-The `/pick` and `/sh` commands may be run when typed at the end of the current prompt, such as `[PROMPT] /sh`, which opens a new shell instance to execute commands interactively.
-The output of these commands is appended to the current prompt.
+The `/pick` and `/sh` commands may be run when typed at the end of the current prompt, such as `[PROMPT] /pick`,

-When the `/pick` command is run at the end of the prompt, the selected file path is appended instead.
+When the `/sh` command is run at the end of the prompt, a new shell instance to execute commands interactively is opened.
+The command dumps are appended to the current prompt.

 _File paths_ that contain white spaces need backslash-escaping in some functions.